Celebrating Leadership in Research Advocacy

 For remarks from John Edward Porter, Research!America’s Board Chair, click here.

-To view event details for our past Advocacy Awards dinners, please click here.
+To view our sponsors for the 2016 Advocacy Awards Dinner, click here.